How to Parent Up

 Even if it doesn’t feel like it some days, your parenting makes a big difference in the life of your child.
 The rules you set, the relationships you build, and the conversations you have about substance use impact the decisions your kids make.
 Teens who learn about the risks of marijuana, alcohol, and other drugs from their parents (and know their parents’ no-use expectations) are HALF as likely to ever use these drugs compared to their peers.
 Parent Up encourages you to use the power of your influence to prevent youth substance use!

 In order to protect your child from substance use, Parent Up encourages parents to CARE, CONNECT, COMMUNICATE and pay CAREFUL ATTENTION.
-This strategy is no guarantee, but if implemented consistently and with intention, the likelihood of your child engaging in substance use is much lower.
+This 4Cs strategy is no guarantee, but if implemented consistently and with intention, the likelihood of your child engaging in substance use is much lower.

 Care

 Educate yourself and others about the harmful effects of substance use on the developing brain and make it a priority to protect your child from engaging in any substance use.
 Start early and talk often to let your child know you care about their health and safety, and that you are speaking from a place of concern, love, and support.
-Of all Americans struggling with addiction, 90% of them started using substances in their teen years, so it’s important to take early action to keep your child drug-free.
+Of all Americans struggling with addiction, 90% of them started using substances in their teen years, so it’s important to take early and ongoing action to help keep your child drug-free.

 Care Action Steps:

-• Learn more about how your child’s brain develops into their mid-20s and how substance use can interfere with this critical development on our Why Parent Up? page.
+- Learn more about how your child’s brain develops into their mid-20s and how substance use can interfere with this critical development on our Why Parent Up? page.

-• Check out the data in your Missouri county and see which substances are being used the most by teens.
+- Check out the data in your Missouri county and see which substances are being used the most by teens.

-• Follow your local prevention coalition on Facebook to learn more about current trends and local programs.
+- Follow your local prevention coalition on Facebook to learn more about current trends and local programs.
 Find your local coalition by visiting the Northland Coalition’s website.

-• Review the risk factors that increase the risk of addiction and use this information to inform how you protect your child.
+- Review the risk factors that increase the risk of addiction and use this information to inform how you protect your child.
 Build protective factors where you can.

 Connect